Risks of Trade Promotion Non-Compliance With SOX

 It is management’s job to maintain a system of internal controls so that the financial statements will be reliable.
 This holds true whether you are a mid-market company or a global enterprise. although the risks and penalties for failing in this core responsibility rise exponentially in large, public companies.

 In the case of the consumer products/retail industry, the administration of trade promotion plans and paperwork is a huge headache and expense but since the year 2002, suppliers especially, but also brokers and retailers, have had another compelling reason to to do this right – Sarbanes-Oxley (SOX).

-With trade marketing promotions accounting for 10- 25% of gross sales for many companies, this huge investment that requires monitoring, not only for return on investment, but also for compliance with the laws.
-Because of the large number and complexity of trade deal transactions, a sizable percentage of trade promotion deductions turn out to be invalid or excessive as the customer may not have performed according to the rules.
+With trade marketing promotions accounting for 10- 25% of gross sales for many CPG companies, it requires monitoring, not only for return on investment, but also for compliance with the laws.
+Because of the complexity of trade deals, a sizable percentage of trade promotion deductions turn out to be invalid or excessive as the customer may not have performed according to the rules.
 Careful auditing by the supplier is required to avoid losing profits, and running afoul of SOX.

 Inadequately documented and tracked promotions fail on operational as well as SOX compliance levels including:

 - An inability to account properly for promotion expenses by product;

 - Inability to gauge the effectiveness of a trade promotion;